laroucol/matlab_MultiRun/README.md

 ------------
 1. If you haven't already, download and compile the latest version of the [Hock Melt Models](https://github.com/regine/meltmodel).
-  MultiRun supports version 1.x.x of the models.
+  MultiRun supports version 2.x.x of the models.
   If you already have a version downloaded and compiled, there is no reason to re-download them, just use the copy you currently have.
 2. Download MultiRun, either with ```git```, or download the [zipball](https://github.com/fmuzf/matlab_hk_MultiRun/archive/master.zip).
-3. Make sure the folder ```+MultiRun``` is in your Matlab Path; it's not enough to set navigate to the containing folder with Matlab, as the script chages the working directory.
-Alternately, you can add the folder containining ```+MultiRun``` to your Matlab Path.
+3. Make sure the folder ```+MultiRun``` is in your Matlab Path; it's not enough to set navigate to the containing folder with Matlab, as the script changes the working directory.
+Alternately, you can add the folder containing ```+MultiRun``` to your Matlab Path.
 Mathworks has helpful documentation [about the Matlab Path](http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html) and [how to change it](http://www.mathworks.com/help/matlab/ref/pathtool.html).
 4. You're done.
-MultiRun is now availible ot Matlab, and you can access its functions and classes via ```MultiRun.<function/classname>```.
+MultiRun is now available to Matlab, and you can access its functions and classes via ```MultiRun.<function/classname>```.

 API (Available functions and How to Use them)